17 March - 26 March, 2026

 If you want to join an event, make sure to sign up!
 You can see all events below in the calender

-The full programme for ITU Career Weeks fall 2024 semester is available by following the link
+The full programme for ITU Career Weeks autumn 2026 semester is available by following the link

 6 Essentials When Preparing for an Interview

-Going to an interview is often trilling but can also be quite nerve-racking because you want to impress the hiring panel.
+Going to an interview can be exciting, but it can also feel nerve-racking when you want to make a strong impression on the hiring panel.

-The most important thing to remember is that you already have IMPRESSED them with you profile, skills and experience.
-They already see you as an interesting and relevant candidate, so try to find some calmness and boost your own confidence in this fact.
+The most important thing to remember is that you have already impressed them with your profile, skills, and experience.
+They already see you as an interesting and relevant candidate, so try to find calmness and build confidence in that fact.

-1. Get calm and go with confidence (You got this!)
+1. Stay calm and confident (You’ve got this!)

-It is not always what you say but how you present yourself that makes an impression.
-Therefore, being mindful of your body language and nerves can ensure that you do not undersell yourself.
-Do whatever you need prior to the interview to set a calm and positive mindset.
-Have a coffee, go for a walk, call a good friend.
-This way you will have the energy to stay positive and show enthusiasm during the interview.
+Do whatever helps you get into a calm and positive mindset before the interview—have a coffee, go for a walk, or call a friend.
+This will give you the energy to stay positive and show enthusiasm during the interview.

 2. Know the job